sheha919/Coding-Dojo-Project1/README.md

 This histrogram tells the distribution of market retail prices for products available in all outlets.

 ![image](https://user-images.githubusercontent.com/50593017/194176065-a71e04d2-6ccb-40d7-b88c-8904c01e15e7.png)

+The following histrogram shows the distribution of total sales for each product in a particular outlet.
+According to the diagram, the low priced products tend to have more demand comaprative to the procducts with high prices.

 ![image](https://user-images.githubusercontent.com/50593017/194176077-23bf57be-ee91-45e8-b351-73aec1633ddd.png)

+According to the following diagram, the range of sales for different outlet types can be arranged as;

+Supermarket type3 > Supermarket type1 > Supermarket type3 > Grocery

 ![image](https://user-images.githubusercontent.com/50593017/194176127-48c02af3-5ff2-4e7f-ba3f-b32e1b455ca7.png)

 ## Explanatory Visuals